 Touch everything in the home to make sure that it works the way that it should.
-Turn on the lights, open the cabinets, turn on the water, make sure those switches work, check the stove burners and the lights in the fridge.
-This way, you can ensure everything works or plan for repairs as needed.
+Turn on the lights, open the cabinets, turn on the water, make sure those switches work, check the stove burners, and the lights in the fridge.
+This way, you can ensure everything works or plans for repairs as needed.

 7- Heating System Issues

 Take a look at the heating system installed in the home.
 If it looks old and outdated, the home is likely due for an update.
 The average cost to install a new HVAC system is just over $10k, which is a major expense after buying a home.